 11. Use ceramic cups.
-Instead of plastic, paper or Styrofoam, the ceramic cups can be used over and over.
-This reduces the impact on the environment and on your budget.
+Instead of plastic, paper, or Styrofoam, ceramic cups can be used over and over.
+This reduces the impact on the environment and your budget.

 12. Print less.
-Unless it’s absolutely necessary to print, refrain from doing so.
+Unless it’s necessary to print, refrain from doing so.
 When you do have to print, consider printing on both sides of the paper.

 16. Use clothes more than paper. clothes are better than environmental paper.
 Reduce paper usage by using cloths to wipe your hands or the things you normally wipe with paper towels.
 My home is paper towel free and I use old dresses to make wipe cloths.
-Do you know something called handkerchief?
+Do you know something called a handkerchief?

-17. Use microwave.
+17. Use the microwave.
 I am not sure if you can bake cakes in a microwave.
-Last time I checked, my wife also didn’t know.
+The last time I checked, my wife also didn’t know.
 But, she could tell me 100′s of other dishes that can be cooked in a microwave.
-Use microwave more often to reduce your carbon footprints.
+Use microwaves more often to reduce your carbon footprint.

 18. Leak-proof your home.
 Save the environment by making your home leakproof.
 Ensure you are not losing warmth or cool through leakages, by having your home properly insulated and window and door seals checked.
 By doing so, you are saving energy and money.

 19. Replace air filters.
 AC air filters for your home and car, if replaced regularly, can save a lot of energy which in turn can save you money.

 20. Consume less.
 This is for your financial good as well.
-Live simply, use your furniture and clothes until they can’t be used anymore.
+Live simply, and use your furniture and clothes until they can’t be used anymore.
 If possible, check out used items on Craigslist or garage sales.

 Steps to absorb pollutants already created

 21. Plant trees.
 Your garden/patio or balcony, do you have space anywhere?
 Grow plants, grow flowers, and attract honey bees wherever you find a place for a pot.
 If you have a garden, you can go on a green mission by planting as many trees as your yard or garden permits.
-A good-looking home and better place to live, for sure!
+A good-looking home and a better place to live, for sure!